Five Reasons to Visit Yokohama this Summer!

 - Yokohama Zoological Gardens "ZOORASIA"

 Yokohama is the place where jazz was first introduced to Japan.
 Even today, there are small jazz cafés and live music clubs, stylish hostess bars, and various other jazz scenes in the city where history still remains strong.
 In this city of jazz, outdoor jazz festivals are popular events during the summer and fall months.
-In the "Blue Note Jazz Festival," held at Yokohama Red Brick Warehouse, and "Yokohama Jazz Promenade," the largest jazz festival in Japan, not only jazz artists who represent Japan but also big-time artists from abroad will come to Japan to appear on stage!
+In "Yokohama Jazz Promenade," the largest jazz festival in Japan, not only jazz artists who represent Japan but also an artists from abroad will come to Yokohama to appear on stage!

 5. Explore the Scenic Beauty & Japanese Culture